Speed and fluctuations of N-particle branching Brownian motion with spatial selection

 \subsection{Organisation of the article}

 Here is a brief description of the organisation of this article: Section~\ref{sec:approx} introduces the processes used to approximate the $N$-BBM: the B-, \Bfl- and \Bsh-BBM.
 The main results about these processes are stated and a proof of Theorem~\ref{th:1} assuming these results is given.
 Sections~\ref{sec:BBBM}, \ref{sec:Bflat} and \ref{sec:Bsharp} then prove the results about the B-, \Bfl- and \Bsh-BBM, respectively.
-An appendix consisting of four sections contains a mixture of known and new results on general branching Markov processes and branching Brownian motion in an interval, as well as the coupling result mentioned above.
+An appendix consisting of three sections contains a mixture of known and new results on general branching Markov processes and (branching) Brownian motion in an interval.

 As a guide to the reader: Start with Section~\ref{sec:approx}, maybe refreshing your knowledge about branching processes (notably about stopping lines) by skimming through the relevant pages in Section~\ref{sec:preliminaries}.
 Then read Sections~\ref{sec:BBBM}, \ref{sec:Bflat} and \ref{sec:Bsharp}, jumping to the appendix whenever it seems necessary.
 Note that in general, results are presented as a series of lemmas, with the proofs usually immediately following the statement.
 This is merely a means to ensure that one may quickly and easily locate a particular result with its proof and should not encourage strictly linear reading.
 Sections~\ref{sec:Bflat} and~\ref{sec:Bsharp} may be read independently of each other, but they highly depend on Section~\ref{sec:BBBM}.